-- It is estimated that at least 200,000 people living in North Carolina are infected with chronic hepatitis C. - As of December 31, 2020, there were 72,552 reported cases of chronic hepatitis C. - In 2020, there were 12,313 newly reported chronic hepatitis C cases.
+- In 2021, 13,546 people were diagnosed with chronic hepatitis C in North Carolina. - It is estimated that at least 200,000 people living in North Carolina are infected with chronic hepatitis C. - As of December 31, 2021, there were 80,707 reported cases of chronic hepatitis C.

-[^]Case definition for hepatitis C changed in 2016 and then again in 2020.
+^Case definition for hepatitis C changed in 2016 and then again in 2020; these changes made it more likely that a case was classified as acute.

-Acute and chronic HCV infect different age groups.
+Currently, acute and chronic HCV affect different age groups.